monanadmin/monanadmin.github.io/index.md

 ## Trainings

-- ### 1st MONAN, MPAS-A and MPAS-JEDI Scientific Training - August 12th to 16th, 2024
+- ### 1st Community Training of MONAN/MPAS-A and MPAS-JEDI - August 12th to 16th, 2024

 [Presentations and Resources](trainings_1_MONAN.md)